- Role-based, attribute-based, & just-in-time access to infrastructure

-A data classification policy provides a way to ensure sensitive information is handled according to the risk it poses to the organization.
+A data classification policy categorizes your company’s information according to the risk its exposure poses to your organization.
 Through this policy, you will define how company data should be classified based on sensitivity and then create security policies appropriate to each class.

-When thinking about how to properly secure your company’s systems and information, it’s easy to approach it from strictly a technical point of view.
-You might be worried about things like making sure systems are protected with antivirus, that you have an effective firewall protecting your network perimeter, and that your data is backed up but you also need to ask what kind of protections are you wrapping around the day-to-day handling of the data itself?
-How would you know if a piece of information was appropriate only for internal use or acceptable to share on the company’s public web site?
+When thinking about securing your company’s systems and information, it’s easy to approach it from strictly a technical point of view.
+You might be worried about things like making sure systems are protected with antivirus, that you have an effective firewall protecting your network perimeter, and that your data is backed up.

 There are generally three classes of data, determined by sensitivity:

 Consider confidential data to be your company’s crown jewels.
-This is the kind of data that, if it were to get out of your hands, could cause your organization severe reputational and financial harm.
-Some examples include financial reports, customer databases, your CRM, a list of prospective customers, credit card information, PII/PHI or virtually anything that provides your business with a strategic advantage.
-To say this another way, confidential data is often what companies use as the focal point for building out the rest of their administrative, physical and technical controls.
+If it were to get out of your hands, this information could cause severe reputational and financial harm to your organization.
+Confidential information includes virtually anything that provides your business with a strategic advantage.
+Companies often use Confidential data as the focal point for building out the rest of their administrative, physical, and technical controls.

 Internal data is information that would cause moderate risk or harm to the company if it was leaked.
-Examples of internal data would be encryption keys, API keys, company policies and handbooks, root passwords and other administrative credentials.
+This list includes sensitive credentials and other secrets as well as corporate policies and other guidelines.

-One way to think of public data is any information that would be included on your corporate Web site.
-Essentially, there is no consequence if public data is leaked because it’s already intended to be shared with the public.
-Other examples of public data include store hours, brochures, press releases and sales slicks.
+Public data is any information included on (or intended for) your corporate website.
+Essentially, there is no consequence if Public data is leaked because it’s already meant for the public.

 - Where is this data located?